 Upon Omega’s release of the Chronostop driver watch - like this full serviced, seldom seen variant from 1969 here - in 1966 it came well equipped with all the avant-garde features of the sports watches of the era, namely shock resistance, internal anti-magnetic protection, and – most importantly – a 60 second “stop-second watch,” the same manual wind, 17-jewel Omega Calibre 865 movement as the technically superior Calibre 861 Speedmaster models.

-Though missing the Speedmaster’s 12 hour register and external anti magnetic dust cover, the Chonrostop was valued at half the price of the Speedmaster; Omega was specifically targeting younger, less affluent buyers.
+Though missing the Speedmaster’s 12 hour register and external anti magnetic dust cover, the Chonrostop was valued at half the price of the Speedmaster; Omega was specifically targeting younger buyers.
 Omega ended manufacture of the Chronostop in the 1970s, after a few different case orientations and movements, and a total run of 124,000 pieces.

 In Japan, where the appreciation and study of vintage wristwatches is far more advanced than in the West (Seiko anyone?), much attention is paid to the Chronostop/Speedmaster link.
 Japanese horology literature, such as Kesaharu Imai’s study of the development of the Speedmaster “Time Capsule,” devotes attention to the Chronostop, allocating two full pages to the Chronostop and equating it as an equal to its more famous siblings.

-DIAL: Original Omega-signed dial, with great outer dial racing rally-inspired detail.
-Original hour, minute, and chronograph hands.
+DIAL: Omega-signed dial, with great outer dial racing rally-inspired detail.
+Matching hour, minute, and chronograph hands.

 BAND: Brown 18mm leather strap, with cream-colored accent stitching and stainless-steel hardware.
-This Chornostop also comes with a black and gray “Bond” nylon NATO strap, also with stainless-steel hardware.
+This Chornostop also comes with a dark blue, white, and orange nylon NATO strap, also with stainless-steel hardware.

-MOVEMENT: Original Swiss-manufactured Calibre 865 mechanical movement, with 60-second stopwatch; stopwatch, with its stop-second feature engaged with the press and release of the single pusher at 2 o’clock.
-The only difference between the Speedmaster’s Calibre 861 and Chronostop’s 865 movements is the movements destined for Speedmaster watches featured the addition of a 12 hour register and an external antimagnetic dust cover.
+MOVEMENT: Swiss-manufactured Calibre 865 mechanical movement, with 60-second stopwatch; stopwatch, with its stop-second feature engaged with the press and release of the single pusher at 2 o’clock.
+The only difference between the Speedmaster’s Calibre 861 and Chronostop’s 865 movements were movements destined for Speedmaster watches featured the addition of a 12 hour register and an external antimagnetic dust cover.
 We have performed a full service on this watch.

-CHRONOGRAPH: Original mono pusher engages easily, as designed.
+CHRONOGRAPH: Mono pusher engages easily, as designed.
 To start the chronograph, the mono pusher is depressed.
 To stop it, the pusher is depressed and held, then released to reset.